almondheil/csc105-python-tutorial/plotting-data.rst

 #.
 Change features of the graph while it is still loading

 #.
-Show or export the final graph
+Show the final graph

 .. _sec-plotting-different-charts: